101955 Bennu: Water

 According to Dante Lauretta, OSIRIS-REx Principal Investigator, "Bennu appears to be a very water-rich target, and water is the most interesting and perhaps the most lucrative commodity that you would mine from an asteroid".

-Predicted beforehand, Dante Lauretta (University of Arizona) reiterates that Bennu is water-rich- already detectable while OSIRIS-REx was still technically in approach.
+Predicted beforehand, Dante Lauretta (University of Arizona) reiterates that Bennu is water-rich already detectable while OSIRIS-REx was still technically in approach.

 Preliminary spectroscopic surveys of the asteroid's surface by OSIRIS-REx confirmed magnetite and the meteorite-asteroid linkage, dominated by phyllosilicates.
 Phyllosilicates, among others, hold water.
 Bennu's water spectra were detectable on approach, reviewed by outside scientists, then confirmed from orbit.

-OSIRIS-REx observations have resulted in a (self-styled) conservative estimate of about 7 x 10^{8} kg water in one form alone, neglecting additional forms.
+OSIRIS-REx observations have resulted in a (self-styled) conservative estimate of about 7 × 10^{8} kg water in one form alone, neglecting additional forms.
 This is a water content of ~1 wt.%, and potentially much more.
 In turn this suggests transient pockets of water beneath Bennu's regolith.
 The surficial water may be lost from the collected samples.
 However, if the sample return capsule maintains low temperatures, the largest (centimeter-scale) fragments may contain measurable quantities of adsorbed water, and some fraction of Bennu's ammonium compounds.
 A separate estimate, including other forms of water storage, is 6.2 wt%.

 NASA and university sample facilities are preparing to secure, study, and curate the sample, predicted to be rich in water and organic compounds.

 The German SAL (Sample Analysis Laboratory) is preparing to receive cosmochemical water from Ryugu, Bennu, and other airless bodies.

 Activity

-Bennu is an active asteroid, sporadically emitting plumes of particles and rocks as large as 10 cm, (not dust, defined as tens of micrometers).
+Bennu is an active asteroid, sporadically emitting plumes of particles and rocks as large as 10 cm (not dust, defined as tens of micrometers).
 Scientists hypothesize the releases may be caused by thermal fracturing, volatile release through dehydration of phyllosilicates, pockets of subsurface water, and/or meteoroid impacts.

 Before the arrival of OSIRIS-REx, Bennu had displayed polarization consistent with Comet Hale-Bopp and 3200 Phaethon, a rock comet.
 Bennu, Phaethon, and inactive Manx comets are examples of active asteroids.
 B-type asteroids displaying a blue color in particular, may be dormant comets, similar to Ryugu but at an earlier stage.
-If the IAU declares Bennu to be a dual-status object, its comet designation would be P/ (LINEAR).